 The Jersey Off Road Bicycle Association's Wharton volunteer effort helps maintain off-road bicycle trails in Wharton State Forest.
 These off road bicycle specific trails originate at the northwest corner of the Batsto Village parking lot and offer bicyclists several distance options.
 Maintenance on WSF's Batsto area trails began in September 2006 with a one day trail building school taught by Kristin Butcher and Ryan Schutz from the Subaru/IMBA Trail Care Crew.

-Along with the monthly trail maintenance, JORBA is able to regularly schedule (due to our volunteer status and the graciousness of the forestry staff) night rides that originate from the Batsto Visitor Center parking lot.
-We regularly schedule trail work days and night rides during Wharton Forest's prime riding season, October to April.
-We post ad hoc riding trail work days on the JORBA calendar during the warmer months to clear the trails after storms.
-If you have the time, and want to help, please join us.
+Along with unscheduled storm recovery work, and the scheduled fall-winter-spring trail maintenance,the JORBA Wharton Trail Users are also able to regularly schedule (due to our volunteer status and the graciousness of the forestry staff) evening rides that originate from the Batsto Visitor Center parking lot.
+We post our scheduled rides, scheduled trail maintenance, and unscheduled storm recovery work on the JORBA calendar and on the Jersey Off Road Bicycle Association's Facebook page.
+If you have the time, want to help, and have some fun, please join us.

 Trail maps are available at the Batsto Visitor Center.